The Best Portable Sound Machines for a Travel-Ready, Well-Rested Baby

 In This Article

-There are many different options out there, all with unique features and various levels of battery life, so we tested a bunch of different ones to figure out which are worth it and help you choose the best one for your lifestyle.
-After testing out and comparing several popular portable sound machines on the market, the Yogasleep Hushh 2 is our best overall pick thanks to its ultra-portable size, long battery life, soothing sounds and handy nightlight.
+There are many different options out there, all with unique features and various levels of battery life, so we tested different ones to figure out which are worth it and help you choose the best one for your lifestyle.
+After testing out and comparing a bunch of popular portable sound machines on the market, the Sprucely Travel Sound Machine is our best overall pick thanks to its ultra-portable size, long battery life, soothing sounds and handy nightlight.
+But since we know every family (and their needs) is different, we have a few more picks on the list.
+Here’s to being nap-trapped no more!

 How We Judged the Best Portable Sound Machines